r-e-w-m/kijiji-monitor/readme.md

 ## Known Bugs:

 - [ ] Certain ads are not being picked up as new when they are posted.
-In a test, an ad posted at 6:39:15pm was not in the list of results returned by a scan performed at 6:39:40pm~, despite having been live for 25 seconds at that point.
-The next scan 30 seconds later found this ad, but because it was found to be posted before the scan done at 6:39:40pm it was classified as having already been pushed to users.
+In a test, an ad posted at **6:39:15pm** was not in the list of results returned by a scan performed at **6:39:40pm~**, despite having been live for 25 seconds at that point.
+The next scan 30 seconds later found this ad, but because it was found to be posted before the scan done at **6:39:40pm** it was classified as having already been pushed to users.
+- [ ] Program won't run unless you manually create a log directory under the project root.
+- [ ] Starting the program in different ways, i.e. node run start vs node index.js, may introduce errors related to relative paths for logging.

+## Notes:

+Ads don't seem to be picked up by the mobile API for up to a minute after they are posted.